-- (1) In addition to the provision of subsection $54^{1}(1)$ of this Act, the provider of the financial service shall provide the consumer, within a reasonable period of time prior to the entry into the contract or making an offer by the consumer, with the terms of the contract and the relevant information provided for in other laws on a durable medium. - (2) The provider of the financial service shall fulfil the obligation provided for in subsection (1) of this section and subsection $54^{1}(1)$ of this Act immediately after the entry into the contract, if the contract was entered into on the initiative of the consumer using such means of distance communication which does not enable providing the contractual terms and conditions and the information in conformity with subsection (1) of this section and subsection $54^{1}(1)$ of this Act. - (3) If the consumer credit contract is entered into on the initiative of the consumer and using a means of distance communication which does not enable to provide the information in conformity with § 403 of this Act, in particular in the case specified in subsection 54(5) of this Act, the creditor or the credit broker shall provide full information to the consumer, immediately after the entry into the consumer credit contract, pursuant to § 403 of this Act, using the Standard European Consumer Credit Information form. - (4) If the overdraft agreement specified in subsection $407 ext{ } (2^1)$ of this Act is entered into on the initiative of the consumer and using a means of distance communication which does not enable to provide the information in conformity with subsections $407 ext{ } (2^1)$ and $(2^2)$ of this Act, in particular in the case specified in subsection $54^1(5)$ of this Act, the creditor or the credit broker shall provide full information to the consumer immediately after the entry into the consumer credit contract pursuant to subsection $407 ext{ } (2^4)$ of this Act. - (5) The consumer may request the contractual terms on paper at any time during the period of validity of the contract.
+(1) In addition to the provision of subsection $54^{1}(1)$ of this Act, the provider of the financial service shall communicate to the consumer on a durable medium, within a reasonable period of time prior to the entry into the contract or making an offer by the consumer, the conditions of the contract and other relevant information provided by law.

+- (2) The provider of the financial service shall fulfil the obligation provided for in subsection (1) of this section and subsection $54^{1}(1)$ of this Act immediately after the entry into the contract, if the contract was entered into on the initiative of the consumer using such means of distance communication which does not enable providing the contractual terms and conditions and the information in conformity with subsection (1) of this section and subsection $54^{1}(1)$ of this Act. - (3) If the consumer credit contract is entered into on the initiative of the consumer and using a means of distance communication which does not enable to provide the information in conformity with § 4031 of this Act, in particular in the case specified in subsection 541(5) of this Act, the creditor or the credit broker shall provide full information to the consumer, immediately after the entry into the consumer credit contract, pursuant to § 4031 of this Act, using the Standard European Consumer Credit Information form. - (4) If the overdraft agreement specified in subsection $407 (2^1)$ of this Act is entered into on the initiative of the consumer and using a means of distance communication which does not enable to provide the information in conformity with subsections $407 (2^1)$ and (2^2) of this Act, in particular in the case specified in subsection $54^1(5)$ of this Act, the creditor or the credit broker shall provide full information to the consumer immediately after the entry into the consumer credit contract pursuant to subsection $407 (2^4)$ of this Act. - (5) The consumer may request the contractual terms on paper at any time during the period of validity of the contract.
 The consumer is also entitled to change the means of distance communication used, unless this is incompatible with the contract or the nature of the financial service provided. - (6) Where the consumer wants the provision of financial services to begin during the withdrawal period prescribed in § 56 of this Act, the consumer shall provide express consent for it.
 [RT I, 31.12.2013, 1 entry into force 13.06.2014]